fangli/fluent-plugin-influxdb/README.md

 `cast_number_to_float`: Enable/Disable casting number to float. influxdb can't mix integer/float value in one measurement.
 If your pipeline can't unify record value, this parameter may help.
 Avoid 'field type conflict' error.

+`skip_db_check`: Skip testing if `dbname` exists on the database before attempting to write.
+Setting to "true" is required if your destination is a Telegraf InfluxDB Input plugin.

 ### Fluentd Tag and InfluxDB Series

 influxdb plugin uses Fluentd event tag for InfluxDB series.